 Carrot, Sweet Potato, + Ginger Soup

-Packed with carrots, sweet potatoes, ginger, turmeric, lime, and cilantro - this flavorful soup comes together in 45 minutes.
-Weeknight friendly, healthy, and delicious?
-Yes please.
+Packed with carrots, sweet potatoes, ginger, turmeric, lime, and cilantro - this wildly flavorful soup comes together in 45 minutes.
 Serves 4.

 Prep: